Outer Banks, North Carolina, USA travel guide

 Insider Tip

-8:00 PM·Enjoy a delicious family dinner at Awful Arthur's Oyster Bar in Kill Devil Hills.
-This local favorite is known for its fresh seafood.
+7:30 PM·Enjoy a delicious seafood dinner at Awful Arthur's Oyster Bar in Kill Devil Hills.
+This local favorite is known for its fresh catches.

 Why Visit

-Awful Arthur's is an OBX institution, offering some of the best and freshest seafood on the island in a lively, family-friendly atmosphere.
-Their steamed oysters are legendary and a must-try.
+Awful Arthur's is an OBX institution, offering some of the best and freshest seafood on the island.
+Their steamed oysters are a must-try for any seafood lover.

 Insider Tip